mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

         ```

-### Custom actions with dashboard inputs and outputs
+### Interacting with dashboard inputs and outputs
-In case the custom action needs to interact with the dashboard, it is possible to define `inputs` and `outputs` for the custom action.
+When a custom action needs to interact with the dashboard, it is possible to define `inputs` and `outputs` for the custom action.

-- `inputs` represents dashboard components properties which values are passed to the custom action function as function arguments.
-It can be defined as a list of strings in the following format: `"<component_id>.<property>"`, which enables propagation of the visible values from the app into the function as its arguments in the following format: `"<component_id>_<property>"`.
+- `inputs` represents dashboard component properties whose values are passed to the custom action function as arguments.
+It is a list of strings in the format `"<component_id>.<property>"` (e.g. `"scatter_chart.clickData`").
+These correspond to function arguments in the format `<component_id>_<property>` (e.g. `scatter_chart_clickData`).
-- `outputs` represents dashboard components properties that are affected with custom action function return value.
-Similar to `inputs`, it can be defined as a list of strings in the following format: `"<component_id>.<property>"`.
+- `outputs` represents dashboard component properties corresponding to the custom action function return value(s).
+Similar to `inputs`, it is a list of strings in the format `"<component_id>.<property>"` (e.g. `"my_card.children"`).

-The following example shows how to create a custom action that prints the clicked chart data in the [`Card`][vizro.models.Card] element.
+The following example shows how to create a custom action that shows the clicked chart data in a [`Card`][vizro.models.Card] component.
+For further information on the structure and content of the `clickData` property, refer to the Dash documentation on [interactive visualizations](https://dash.plotly.com/interactive-graphing).

-??? example "Custom action with dashboard inputs and outputs"
+!!! example "Custom action with dashboard inputs and outputs"
     === "app.py"
         ```py
         import vizro.models as vm